SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/coding_style/accessibility.md

 Comboboxes, as implemented in docassemble, have [several usability problems](https://github.com/SuffolkLITLab/docassemble-AssemblyLine/issues/548), especially with screen readers.
 We recommend that you don't use comboboxes in new interviews, instead using one of the below alternatives:

-* split out the combo box into two fields: a dropdown with the same fields and an additional "other" option, and a field (that is hidden if the dropdown is not "other") where the user can type in their "other" input.
+* split out the combo box into two fields: a dropdown with the same fields and an additional "other" option, and a fill-in-the-blank text input hidden behind a `show if` when the dropdown is not "other".
+This only works if the list of predefined options is short and the user will expect to find an "other" option on the list.

   ```yaml
   fields: